Hello Leo Steavart, HR Generalist this side,

 a) Before initiating the change, I wish you had read the theory of change management.
 You did not anticipate the backlash or the "resistance to change".

 b) Just because people resist change does not mean that we should not initiate change.
 However, I wish wherever possible, you could have used the participative or democratic management style.
-As the learned member Mr Madhu TK has said, it is important to take the employees into confidence.
+As the learned member Mr. Madhu TK has said, it is important to take the employees into confidence.
 This did not happen.

-d) If the employees are complaining about salaries not getting on time, then the complaint is valid.
+d) If the employees are complaining about salaries not being paid on time, then the complaint is valid.
 I wish you and your management would have fixed these fundamental issues.
 A regular income helps them manage their monthly budget.
 If the salaries are credited at irregular intervals, then they will be forced to keep extra liquid funds in their bank accounts.
 Which employee will accept it?

 A few policies may have to be rolled back.
 Let the management not take this as their defeat but sometimes in life, we have to take a 'U' turn.

-Suggestion to you as an HR: - Occasionally, the HR professionals have to face the ire of the employees.
+Suggestion to you as an HR: - Occasionally, HR professionals have to face the ire of the employees.
 But then it is a part and parcel of their job.
-The fate of HR is that the employees consider him/her as a representative of the management.
+The fate of HR is that employees consider him/her as a representative of the management.
 On the contrary, the management thinks that he/she is one among the employees but they are never shy from using the shoulder of HR to keep their gun and shoot!
 Many HR professionals wade through this duality.

 Thanks,